Luxurious Everest Base Camp Trek-14 Day

 Best TimeSpring (March- May) and Autumn (September- November)

-Everest Base Camp trek is one of the most popular trekking for everyone who loves to exploring the beauty of nature, taking you to the foot of world’s highest mountain peak, MT.
-Everest (8848.86m) at 5,364 m where the basecamp is situated.
-This legendary treks take you deep into the heart of Khumbu region, where you will walk in the footsteps of climbing legends and stand face to face with the majestic Everest.
-If you have even dreamed to see the Himalayas up close, the EBC trek is the perfect adventure.
+The Luxurious Everest Base Camp Trek is one of the most popular treks for everyone who loves to explore the beauty of nature, taking you to the foot of the world’s highest mountain peak, Mt.
+Everest (8848.86 m), at 5,364 m, where the base camp is situated.
+These legendary treks take you deep into the heart of the Khumbu region, where you will walk in the footsteps of climbing legends and stand face-to-face with the majestic Everest.
+If you have ever dreamed of seeing the Himalayas up close, the Luxurious EBC trek is the perfect adventure.

-Following the route through the Khumbu Valley, you will observe the stunning landscape, cultural immersion, and perfect balanced accommodation, with an effective time to ensure a smooth ascent to Everest Base Camp (EBC).
-Each day offers a new scenic highlights from panoramic views of Everest, Lhotse, and Ama Dablam to peaceful moments in monasteries settle high above the cloud.
+Following the route through the Khumbu Valley, you will experience the stunning landscape, cultural immersion, and perfectly balanced accommodations, with ample time to ensure a smooth ascent to Everest Base Camp (EBC).
+Each offers new scenic highlights, from panoramic views of Everest, Lhotse, and Ama Dablam to peaceful moments in monasteries settled high above the clouds.

-Your trek to EBC start with a thrilling flight from Kathmandu/Manthali to Lukla.
-Lukla (2840m) is the starting and end point of trek.
-Along the way to EBC trek you will passes through iconic Hillary Bridge where you can do Bungee, winding Bhote Koshi River.
-You also explore some of the key landmarks include Lukla experiencing world dangerous and thrilling flight; Namche bazar the vibrant hub of the region; Tengboche monastery, a spiritual largest gompa in the Everest trail; and a memorial sites honoring past climbers who lost their life on Everest, adding deep and meaning to the journey.
+Your Luxurious trek to EBC starts with a wonderful helicopter flight from Kathmandu/Bhaktapur or Manthali to Lukla.
+Lukla (2840 m) is the starting and ending point of the trek.
+Along the way on the EBC trek, you will pass through the iconic Hillary Bridge, where you can bungee jump, and the winding Bhote Koshi River.
+You also explore some of the key landmarks, including Lukla, experiencing the world's most dangerous and thrilling flight; Namche Bazar, the vibrant hub of the region; Tengboche Monastery, the largest spiritual mountain on the Everest Trail; and memorial sites honoring past climbers who lost their lives on Everest, adding profound meaning to the journey.

-This 14 days Everest Base Camp trek itinerary is carefully crafted to help you adopt to the high altitude while maximizing your experience.
-Providing you a proper acclimatization at a famous spot like Namche Bazar and Dingboche.
-This Everest trek itinerary is planned by consulting different Mountain guide who been there for a several times.
+We carefully craft this luxurious 14-day Everest Base Camp trek itinerary to help you adapt to the high altitude and maximize your experience.
+The itinerary provides you with proper acclimatization at famous spots like Namche Bazar and Dingboche.
+We carefully plan this Everest trek itinerary in consultation with experienced mountain guides who have visited the region multiple times.

-The final push of Everest Base Camp and sunrise ascent to Kala Patthar are the treks most thrilling moments, rewarding you with inspiring journey.
+The final push to Everest Base Camp and the sunrise ascent to Kala Patthar are the trek's most thrilling moments, rewarding you with an inspiring journey.
 The descent follows the same paced route, ensuring safety and enjoyment.

-Budget for the Everest Base Camp Trek is based on services, group size, and season, but expect your investment to cover all permits, accommodation, meals, domestic flight to lukla, a licensed guide and porter facility.
-The value you receive from this once in a lifetime journey is absolutely priceless.
+The budget for the Everest Base Camp Trek varies based on the services provided, group size, and season; however, it includes all necessary permits, luxurious accommodation, standard meals, a shared or private helicopter flight to Lukla, an English-speaking guide, and porter facilities.
+The value you receive from this once-in-a-lifetime journey is priceless.

-Whether you are a beginner hikers or first time visitor to Nepal, the EBC trek experience with challenge with inspiring you.
-This is more than a trek, it’s your chance to be part of a lifelong Himalaya experience.
-So lace up your boots, the Everest Base Camp Trek is calling.
+Whether you are a beginner hiker or a first-time visitor to Nepal, the EBC trek experience will challenge and inspire you.
+This is more than a trek; it’s your chance to be part of a lifelong Himalaya experience.
+So lace up your boots; The Luxurious Everest Base Camp Trek is calling.

 EBC Trek Major Highlight

-• Lukla (Tenzing Hillary airport), also known for world dangerous airport.
+• Lukla (Tenzing-Hillary Airport) is also known as the world's most dangerous airport.

-• Chance to explore the local culture and livelihood of the local Sherpa people.
+• There is a chance to explore the local culture and livelihood of the Sherpa people.

-• Ancient Monastery in Tengboche, also known as oldest monastery in Khumbu region.
+• The ancient monastery in Tengboche, also known as the oldest in the Khumbu region.

 • scene panoramic view from the Kala Patthar (5,555m)

-The cost for this life-changing journey typically ranges between $1,200 to $2,000 USD, depending on the services you choose—guided group tours, private treks, or luxury packages.
-The price includes permits, domestic flights, accommodation, meals, and your experienced guide and porter.
-Whether you're a solo traveler or coming with friends and family, there's a package that fits your style and budget, with every step bringing you closer to the iconic base of the world's highest Mountain.
+The cost for this life-changing journey typically ranges between $3,500 and $9,500, depending on the services you choose—guided group tours, private treks, or luxury packages.
+The price includes permits, helicopter flights, luxurious accommodations, three standard meals a day, an experienced English-speaking guide, and a personal porter.
+Whether you're a solo traveler or coming with friends and family, there's a package that fits your style and budget, with every step bringing you closer to the iconic base of the world's highest mountain.

 Itinerary

-This Itinerary is not a final, as per your request we can custommize the trek package. fill free to contact us.
+This Itinerary is a basic outline of the trek; as per your request, we can customize the trek package.

 Trip PlanExpand all